XRPLF/XRPL-Standards/xls-template.md

 <Any explanatory text about specific flags>

-For "Internal Type, most fields should use existing types defined in the XRPL binary format's type list here: https://xrpl.org/docs/references/protocol/binary-format#type-list .
+For "Internal Type", most fields should use existing types defined in the XRPL binary format's type list here: https://xrpl.org/docs/references/protocol/binary-format#type-list .
 If a new type must be defined, add a separate section describing the rationale for the type, its binary format, and JSON representation.

-For cases of transaction definitions, note any error cases that can occur.
-If the transaction can fail with a tec-class result code, specify which code to use.
-(Since tec codes are immutable data recorded in the ledger, changing them can render previous data incompatible with the current implementation.
-Also, tec codes are finite and limited, so it's best to reuse existing codes where appropriate.)
-Details of error codes can be vague or incomplete at first, but should be refined as the proposal moves through the candidate specification process.
+When defining transactions, please identify any potential error scenarios.
+If a transaction can fail with a `tec`-class result code, specify the appropriate code.
+Remember that tec codes are immutable ledger entries, so changing them can cause compatibility issues with older data.
+Additionally, as tec codes are limited in number, it's best to reuse existing codes whenever possible.
+While error code details may be initially vague or incomplete, they should be refined as the proposal progresses through the candidate specification process.
 -->

 ## Rationale